ishaanv/enron-sentiment-analysis-paper/enron_sentiment_pagerank.md

     Social networks sites, in particular, are defined as web services where people can (1) construct a public or semipublic profile within a bounded system, (2) define a list of users with whom they establish a connection, and (3) view their list of connections and those made by the others within the system [13].

 ##### Sentiment Analysis
+// TODO just some history about sentiment analysis